tedlanghorst/OpenOBS-328/docs/3_build.markdown

 #### *Connections*
 The OpenOBS boards all use the standard AVR ISP 2x3 grid so we can use the customized Arduino Nano from above directly on the pads.
 The corner holes will help locate the pins, but be careful not to twist too much and break the pins.

->:warning: Never connect the powered ISP programmer to the board while the sensor head is attached.
+>⚠️ Never connect the powered ISP programmer to the board while the sensor head is attached.
 The programmer works at 5V, while the sensor heads are only rated to ~4V max.
 It likely will not immediately break the sensors but could do damage that will make them less reliable in the future.

 ![](./assets/images/OpenOBS-328_ISP.png)
 *Orientation of the Arduino Nano ISP and the OpenOBS-328*